-Leadplane/ASM assigned to a unit may be dispatched direct to meet the unit's mutual assistance areas of influence with notification to the coordination center within 15 minutes of commitment, followed by a resource order.
+Leadplane/ASM assigned to a unit may be dispatched direct to meet the unit's mutual assistance areas of influence.

+Notification to GBCC within 15 minutes of commitment, followed by IROC order.

 The GBCC will coordinate with the appropriate dispatch center, NICC and national fixed wing coordinator concerning availability and crew assignment when appropriate.